GillesArcas/numsed/README.md

 `numsed.py filename`

-The other parameters are mainly used for development and testing.
+The other parameters are mainly used for development, testing or optimization.

 ###### Filename parameter